 There are several non-verbal cues you can tune into when interacting face-to-face with your customers – the role that nonverbal communication, body language, expression, and your own listening.

 Hospitality is known as the work of graciously offering care, politeness, and courtesy to whoever is in need.

 In this course, we’ll show how a more casual, friendly approach to promoting products can increase sales.

 This course will look at how customers’ expectations have changed, and how your business can benefit from it.

-If you’re involved in food service – especially as part of the wait staff – this course will serve you up all the knowledge you need to deliver excellent service.
+Serving means more than just serving food.
+You’re also there to serve the customer.
+So, if you’re involved in food service – especially as part of the waiting on staff – this course will serve you up some knowledge.